Compare DataStax migration tools

 • If the write fails on either cluster, the failure is passed back to the client application so that it can retry it as appropriate, based on its own retry policy.

 This design ensures that new data is always written to both clusters, and that any failure on either cluster is always made visible to the client application.
-ZDM Proxy also sends all reads to the primary cluster (initially Origin, and later Target) and returns the result to the client application.
+ZDM Proxy also sends all reads to the primary cluster, and then returns the result to the client application.
+The primary cluster is initially the origin cluster, and you change it to the target cluster at the end of the migration process.

 ZDM Proxy is designed to be highly available.
 It can be scaled horizontally, so typical deployments are made up of a minimum of 3 servers.
 ZDM Proxy can be restarted in a rolling fashion, for example, to change configuration for different phases of the migration.